personium/website/src/contributor/README.md

 ## Questions

-If you have any questions about the concept and usage of Personium, please use [Slack Community](https://personium-io.slack.com/).
+If you have any questions about the concept and usage of Personium, please contact us through [Slack](https://personium-io.slack.com/).
 To register for the Slack community, click [here](https://bit.ly/Join_Personium_Slack).

 The usage of each channel is as follows.